evenegas06/control-gastos-react/README.md

 Each item can be swipe to edit or delete.

+## Preview
+You can see the result on https://eduardovr.com/control-gastos/.

 ![App Screen](./src/img/planificador_de_gastos.png)

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).